ITurres/blog_app/README.md

 - It allows you to create, edit and delete posts.
 - create, edit and delete comments.
 - You can also like posts.
-- Great authentication by gem devise.
+- Great authentication by gem `devise`.
 - And flawless authorization by gem `cancancan`.
+- API Endpoints.

 ---